Written by

 Do Women in Their 60s Stil Get Wet?

 Many women in their 60s continue to feel sexual arousal and lubrication.
 The intensity and frequency might change compared to younger years.
 Physical changes, like decreased estrogen levels, can affect vaginal lubrication.
-But, it doesn’t mean women stop getting wet or enjoying sex.
+But, it doesn’t mean women stop getting wet or enjoying have sex.

 Research shows that while some women might face vaginal dryness, others stay sexually active and responsive.